OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_300.md

 ![](images/400/Lab300_image130.PNG)

 4. Enter the credentail details as given below and click on submit.
-Password is Welcome1
+Password is "ggate"

  Figure 3-4: